tiennguyendang/task-manager-api-support/README.md

 ### Bug fixes

-- [#206](https://github.com/tiennguyendang/task-manager-api/issues/206) Return only updated fields when performing `ListOperation`
+- [#206](https://github.com/tiennguyendang/task-manager-api/issues/206) Return only updated fields when performing `UpdateOperation`
   - AsIs: When request body has at least one field that have new value, return `request body` with `updatedAt` field
   - ToBe: When request body has at least one field that have new value, return `updated fields` with `updatedAt` field
 - [#207](https://github.com/tiennguyendang/task-manager-api/issues/207) Do not hash new password when performing `UpdateUserOperation`